vikramchhibber/tropelet/docs/design.md

 ```

 ## Authorization
 1. The server will enforce a policy limiting concurrent jobs per client.
-The default limit will be two, configurable per client."
+The default limit will be two, configurable per client.
 2. The server will enforce a policy limiting job submissions per client per minute.
-The default will be five, configurable per client."
+The default will be five, configurable per client.

 # Exec library